apike/allenpike.com/_posts/2019-05-30-itunes-error.markdown

 <a href="/images/2019/itunes/old-restore.png"><img src="/images/2019/itunes/old-restore.png"></a>

 Two years after its debut, iTunes was already at version 4.
-The addition of the iTunes Music Store Apple turned a trusty utility into an internet marketplace overnight.
+The addition of the iTunes Music Store turned a trusty utility into an internet marketplace overnight.
 The  Store completely overturned the music industry *and* overturned Apple itself, kickstarting its shift from a computer company to a device and services company.

 <a href="/images/2019/itunes/hamilton-error.png"><img src="/images/2019/itunes/hamilton-error.png"></a>